• Skip to primary navigation

 Admission: Call for information.

-Located in Staten Island’s South Shore, Sandy Ground is the site of the oldest continuously inhabited free Black settlement in the U.S. The museum has a variety of exhibits on view and works to educate the public on the history of Sandy Ground through its on-site collections, guided tours, art programs for children, film, ethnic foods, and lectures.
+Located on Staten Island’s South Shore, Sandy Ground is the site of the oldest continuously inhabited free Black settlement in the U.S. The museum has a variety of exhibits on view and educates the public on the history of Sandy Ground through its on-site collections, guided tours, art programs for children, film, ethnic foods, and lectures.

 Cultural Museums on Staten Island